mdbct/photocrypt/README.md

 The algorithm used in this program can be explained briefly as:

-* The 1st row of image is used to store the 40-byte SHA1 hash string of the password.
+* The 1st row of image is used to store the SHA1 digest of the password.
 The bits used to hide the data depends on the key itself.
 This is required to add password-verification feature.

 * The secret data starts from the beginning of the 2nd row.
 The bits used to hide the data depends on the key itself.
 The value `\0` is appened at last to